Glossary of Terms

 Vector Database / Embeddings

 Many RAG systems use vector embeddings (numerical representations of text) and vector databases for retrieving relevant document chunks.
-Teckel works with any vector database or retrieval system.
+Teckel AI works with any vector database or retrieval system.
 We additionally use embedding on user queries in our Query Insights section, to show you themes from your AI's output.